Goalsetter raises $3.9 million to teach financial literacy to kids – TechCrunch

 After long stints at Nickelodeon and ESPN, Court understands deeply how kids learn and what keeps their attention.
 She vowed to make sure that her children were never ignorant of what it takes to protect their wealth and create more.

-The app also allows parents to give allowance through the app, and even pay out their own specified amount for every quiz question the kid gets right in the app.
-Plus, family and friends can give ‘goal cards’ instead of gift cards, helping kids save for the things they really want in the future.
+The app also allows parents to give allowances through the app, and even pay out their own specified amount for every quiz question the kid gets right in the app.
+Plus, family and friends can give “goal cards” instead of gift cards, helping kids save for the things they really want in the future.

 The company recently launched a debit card for kids, as well, letting parents control the way the card is used and even lock it until their kids have passed the week’s financial literacy quiz.